Elijah-Bodden/Membrane/README.md

 > **_NOTE:_** The module can currently only be used once built/integrated from raw source; however, an official npm package is in the works.

 ## Installation and Integation
-### Demo
+### Installing the Demo or Building From Source
   #### Prerequisites
   - `npm`
   - `npx`
   - `node.js`
 ###
-Paste the following commands into a terminal to install and initialize the demo on 127.0.0.1:8000 on any system with the prerequisities installed.
+Paste the following commands into a terminal to build a complete directory structure, then install and initialize the demo on 127.0.0.1:8000 anywhere with the prerequisities installed.
   ```shell
   curl -LJo Membrane-current.tar.gz https://github.com/Elijah-Bodden/Membrane/tarball/v1.0.5
   tar xfv Membrane-current.tar.gz --transform 's!^[^/]\+\($\|/\)!Membrane-current\1!'